shpml/fundamentals/07_chapter/05_lesson.md

 ### 5) Pushing

-Once you've committed the changes you've made to the code, your local repo will be different from your remote repo.
+Once you've committed the changes you've made to the code, your local repo will be different than your remote repo.
 To update your remote repo on GitHub, you have to **push** those changes using the Git command `git push origin master`.

 Don't worry about the `origin` and `master` part just yet.